MainspringEnergy/tap-quickbase-json/README.md

 ## Configuration

+        #TODO: Doc - What the flark!
+Quickbase does not allow you to query on datetimes,
+        # only dates.
+So we're not going to be able to incrementally stream data at
+        # a granularity more than daily.

 ### Accepted Config Options

 - [ ] `Developer TODO:` Provide a list of config options accepted by the tap.